-To meet these goals, the Center studies the interactions between pain and associated chronic conditions and behavioral health factors to develop and implement effective interventions that can reduce pain, the negative impacts of pain on emotional and physical functioning, and the overall disease burden pain causes by employing principles of medical informatics, behavioral science, and health services research.
+To meet these goals, the center studies the interactions between pain and associated chronic conditions and behavioral health factors to develop and implement effective interventions that can reduce pain, the negative impacts of pain on emotional and physical functioning, and the overall disease burden pain causes by employing principles of medical informatics, behavioral science, and health services research.

 The CPRP is a referral-based program for Veterans with chronic pain, including those living out-of-state.
 It offers inpatient and outpatient rehabilitation programs to help Veterans manage their chronic pain condition.

-VA's Collaborative Research to Enhance and Advance Transformation and Excellence (CREATE) funding initiative encourages VA investigators to collaborate with other VA partners to conduct research on high-priority issues that affect the health and health care of Veterans.
+CREATE: Pain Management and Patient Aligned Care—VA's Collaborative Research to Enhance and Advance Transformation and Excellence (CREATE) funding initiative encourages VA investigators to collaborate with other VA partners to conduct research on high-priority issues that affect the health and health care of Veterans.

-VA's Pain Management and Patient Aligned Care CREATE has three specific goals: to enhance Veterans' access to pain care; to use health information technology to promote better pain care for Veterans; and to build sustainable improvements in pain care.
+VA's Pain Management and Patient Aligned Care CREATE has three specific goals: to enhance Veterans' access to pain care, to use health information technology to promote better pain care for Veterans, and to build sustainable improvements in pain care.
 The program is anchored by three projects:

 In 2014, VA and NCCIH jointly announced a $21.7 million research program focused on the use of complementary approaches to treat chronic pain in the Veteran population, and to determine whether treatments such as yoga, acupuncture, and meditation can help Veterans manage their chronic painful conditions.